k8ssandra/k8ssandra-operator/docs/install/README.md

 Across the cluster:

 * Install cert-manager in it's own namespace
-* Install cass-operator in the `default` namespace
+* Install cass-operator in the `k8ssandra-operator` namespace
-* Build the k8ssandra-operator from source, load the image into the kind nodes, and install it in the `default` namespace
+* Build the k8ssandra-operator from source, load the image into the kind nodes, and install it in the `k8ssandra-operator` namespace
 * Install relevant CRDs

 At completion, the cluster is now ready to accept a `K8ssandraCluster` deployment.

 **Note: if a k8ssandra-0 and/or k8ssandra-1 kind cluster already exists, running `make single-up` or `make multi-up` will delete and recreate them.**

 ### Single Cluster